andrewferlitsch/Gap/docs/Quick_Start_Guide.md

 # Instantiate an Images object
 images = Images()
 # Reload the collection of image data from storage
-images.load( “mycollection”, “mystorage” )
+images.load( "mycollection", "mystorage" )

 5. SEGMENTATION Module

 The segmentation module is newly introduced in Gap v0.9 prelaunch.
 It is in the early stage, and should be considered experimental, and not for commercial-product-ready yet.
-The segmentation module analyzes the whitespace layout of the text to identify the ‘human’ perceived grouping/purpose of text, such as paragraphs, headings, columns, page numbering, letterhead, etc., and the associated context.
+The segmentation module analyzes the whitespace layout of the text to identify the 'human' perceived grouping/purpose of text, such as paragraphs, headings, columns, page numbering, letterhead, etc., and the associated context.
 In this mode, the text is separated into segments, corresponding to identified layout, where each segment is then NLP preprocessed.
-The resulting NLP output is then hierarchical, where at the top level is the segment identification, and it’s child is the NLP preprocessed text.
+The resulting NLP output is then hierarchical, where at the top level is the segment identification, and it's child is the NLP preprocessed text.
 5.1	Text Segmentation

-When the config option ‘segment’ is specified on a Document object, the corresponding text per page is segmented.
+When the config option 'segment' is specified on a Document object, the corresponding text per page is segmented.
 # import the segmentation module
 from segment import Segment
-segment = Segment(“para 1\n\npara 2”)
+segment = Segment("para 1\n\npara 2")
 print(segment.segments)
 # will output:
-# [ { ‘tag’: 1002, words: [ { ‘word’: ‘para’, ‘tag’: 0}, {‘word’: 1, ‘tag’: 1}]},
+# [ { 'tag': 1002, words: [ { 'word': 'para', 'tag': 0}, {'word': 1, 'tag': 1}]},
-#   { ‘tag’: 1002, words: [ { ‘word’: ‘para’, ‘tag’: 0}, {‘word’: 2, ‘tag’: 1}]}
+#   { 'tag': 1002, words: [ { 'word': 'para', 'tag': 0}, {'word': 2, 'tag': 1}]}
 # ]